Summary

 - Go to File then Open.

-- Go to the directory where you saved the exported file and open up the .TXT file and convert it to a 'Comma Delimited' format
+- Open the .TXT file and convert it to a 'Comma Delimited' format.

-- The first line of the CSV file has to contain a Version Number, Country Code, and the word 'Price Lists':
+- The first line of the CSV file has to contain a Version Number, Country Code, and the word 'Price Lists'.

 - Version: